Universality in one-dimensional hierarchical coalescence processes: Model and results

 \subsubsection{Domain dynamics}

 We give here only a rough description of the dynamics.
-In Section \ref{sec:domaindyn} we will discuss in detail a basic coupling leading to the definition on the same probability space of the domain dynamics for all initial configurations $\xi (0)\in \cN (d_{\rm min})$.
+In Section \ref{secdomaindyn} we will discuss in detail a basic coupling leading to the definition on the same probability space of the domain dynamics for all initial configurations $\xi(0)\in\cN(d_{\min})$.

-One assigns to each domain $\D=[x,x']$ with length $d$ present in $\xi(0)$ an exponential random variable $T_\D$ of parameter $\l (d)$ and a coin $C_\D$ with faces $-1,1$ appearing with probability $ \l_r (d)/\l(d)$ and $\l_\ell (d)/\l(d)$, respectively.
+One assigns to each domain $\D=[x,x']$ with length $d$ present in $\xi(0)$ an exponential random variable $T_\D$ of parameter ${\lambda} (d)$ and a coin $C_\D$ with faces $-1,1$ appearing with probability $ {\lambda}_r (d)/{\lambda}(d)$ and ${\lambda}_\ell(d)/{\lambda}(d)$, respectively.
 All random variables must be independent.
-If $t = T_\D$ and if at time $t-$ the domain $\D$ still exists, then at time $t$ the domain $\D$ incorporates its left domain ({\it i.e.} $\xi(t)= \xi(t-) \setminus \{x\}$) if $C_\D=-1$, while $\D$ incorporates its right domain ({\it i.e.} $\xi(t)= \xi (t-) \setminus \{x'\}$) if $C_\D=1$.
+If $t = T_\D$ and if at time $t-$ the domain $\D$ still exists, then at time $t$ the domain $\D$ incorporates its left domain [i.e., $\xi(t)= \xi(t-) \setminus \{x\}$] if $C_\D=-1$, while $\D$ incorporates its right domain [i.e., $\xi(t)= \xi(t-) \setminus\{x'\}$] if $C_\D=1$.

-We can now explain the dynamical meaning of assumptions (A1) and (A2): \begin{itemize} \item (A1) means that a domain is \emph{active}, \ie it can incorporate another domain, \emph{iff } its length $d$ lies in $[d_{\rm min},d_{\rm max})$. \item (A2) means that a domain resulting from a coalescence is not active. \end{itemize} As consequence, the following \emph{blocking effect} appears: given three nearest--neighbor inactive domains $\D_1, \D_2, \D_3$, the intermediate domain $\D_2$ is frozen, in the sense that its extreme points cannot be erased, see Figure \ref{fig:blocking}.
+We can now explain the dynamical meaning of assumptions (A1) and~(A2): \begin{itemize} \item (A1) means that a domain is \textit{active}, that is, it can incorporate another domain, \textit{iff} its length $d$ lies in $[d_{\min},d_{\max})$. \item (A2) means that a domain resulting from a coalescence is not active. \end{itemize} As consequence, the following \textit{blocking effect} appears: given three nearest-neighbor inactive domains $\D_1, \D_2, \D_3$, the intermediate domain $\D_2$ is frozen, in the sense that its extreme points cannot be erased; see Figure \ref{figblocking}.